tdwg/website/conferences/2024/registration/index.md

 toc: true
 ---

-## SPNHC TDWG 2024 REGISTRATION
+## SPNHC TDWG 2024 registration

 We are pleased to announce that registration for the SPNHC-TDWG 2024 Joint Meeting in Okinawa, Japan, is now open.

-Before you register, please be aware of the important requirements around registration described below.
+Before you register, please be aware of the **IMPORTANT** requirements around registration described below.

 [Register for SPNHC TDWG 2024!](https://register.oxfordabstracts.com/event/6771?preview=false){:.btn .btn-secondary}{:target="_blank"}